codists/English-In-CS-Books/m.md

 An operating system that uses protected memory can guard against many kinds of hardware and application errors, so that a complete system failure is not the usual result of each minor mechanical malfunction(《Operating System Concepts》第 511 页)。

+# malicious

+- malicious: mal-("bad, unplesant")

+adj. intended to harm or upset(恶意的)。

+- 示例

+A program that acts in a clandestine or malicious manner, rather than simply performing its stated function, is called a Trojan horse(《Operating System Concepts》第 625 页)。

 # manifest

 - **定义**